 Project Springboard (SCOOP Related)

-Looking like between the Birt, Lowers and Robinson row 1 Springboard wells now permitted and being drilled, we will soon have a dozen wells completed.
+Looking like between the Birt, Lowers and Robinson Row 1 Springboard wells now permitted and being drilled, we will soon have a dozen wells completed.

-Will the average production from these be a reliable indicator of what the rest of the wells to be drilled will produce???
+Will the average production from these be a reliable indicator of what the rest of the wells to be drilled will produce?

-was that $28K for per Acre ?
+Was that $28K per acre?

-While the average may be a gauge as to the other may average, you have to consider a few points.
+George, While the average may be a gauge as to what the other may average, you have to consider a few points.
 They had a reason to start drilling on the locations.
 It may have been the percentage of leasehold, or a potential loss of the same.
 It is possible that they are drilling the ones most likely to produce the best results based on the geological makeup.
+Further, you never really know if they are testing different bore path techniques or completion techniques either in some of these wells or the future one you have the most interest in.
+At best it is still a gamble without more data than we will have access to.

 2 Likes

-Thanks Rick
+Thanks Rick.

-George my guess is with the Fanfare of the Spring board announcement Continental will want to publish, read promote, information as soon as they can.
+George, my guess is with the fanfare of the Springboard announcement, Continental will want to publish, read, promote information as soon as they can.
 I look for some information on their quarterly earning presentations or industry show and tells this fall.
-The wells they started drilling in march may be completed and reported on in early August.
-As they develop the project they will want to inform the market current wells cost, production rates, changes in EUR and ROR.
+The wells they started drilling in March may be completed and reported on in early August.
+As they develop the project, they will want to inform the market current wells cost, production rates, changes in EUR and ROR.

-david, that sounds like a pretty good offer.
+David, that sounds like a pretty good offer.

 That is an impressive offer.
 One thing to remember is most of this area is also prospective for additional Woodford wells.